"We Are The Mask Police": What It's Really Like To Be A Flight Attendant During COVID

 “There is all this pent-up demand,” Nelson tells Refinery29.
 “People want to get up and go.
 We're seeing people who want to see their families, people who just want to get out and go to a vacation destination.
 But this is also of concern to us, if people are spreading the virus before we can get everyone vaccinated. … Plus, the numbers started ramping up before flight attendants had really adequate access to the vaccine.
 So that was concerning, too, because as we were serving fuller and fuller aircraft, people were very, very concerned that they didn't yet have the protection for themselves or their families as they're coming home from work in these increasingly populated spaces.
 And then, layer on top of that the fact that we are the mask police.”

-As people become more confident traveling during the virus, flight attendants are finding that being the “mask police” is a disproportionately huge part of their jobs.
+As people become more confident travelling during the virus, flight attendants are finding that being the “mask police” is a disproportionately huge part of their jobs.

 “There's some people lately who just wear their mask to get by the gate agent and get down the jet bridge,” says Mitra Amirzadeh, 38, a flight attendant and AFA-CWA member based in Orlando, FL, who works with a low-cost carrier.
 “And then, they board the plane and don't want to wear their mask anymore.
 And it's like, wait a second.
 You knew you were going to have to wear this mask.”